guimachiavelli/01/readme.md

-queercore-inspired interactive fiction. contains graphic language and situations and aims at being offensive.
+queercore-inspired interactive fiction. contains foul language and situations and aims at being offensive.

 heavily inspired by [the raspberry reich](https://en.wikipedia.org/wiki/The_Raspberry_Reich).